AFP Clinical Answers

 e-Cigarettes are not recommended for youth.
 Youth should be counseled to stop all nicotine and tobacco products, including e-cigarettes.
 Women should be counseled and assisted with quitting all nicotine and tobacco products, including e-cigarettes, during pregnancy.
 Adults should be counseled on safe storage practices and symptoms of nicotine poisoning—e-cigarettes, e-cigarette liquids, and all products containing nicotine should be kept out of reach of children.
 If evidence-based smoking cessation methods are ineffective or the patient does not comply with them, e-cigarettes may be discussed for smoking cessation.

-Is cognitive behavior therapy an effective
+Is cognitive behavior therapy an effective treatment for postpartum depression?

 Copyright © 2020 by the American Academy of Family Physicians.